microsoft/testfx/.github/ISSUE_TEMPLATE.md

 ## Description
 > **IMPORTANT**: if the defect is reproduced only in a workflow from within the Visual Studio IDE then do not report the issue here - instead, please report it using Visual Studio's "Send Feedback" option that can be accessed from the Help menu OR using this link https://developercommunity.visualstudio.com.
 >
-> **IMPORTANT**: Please first search your issue in repository before opening new.
-Maybe we already got the similar one and already have solution for it.
+> **IMPORTANT**: Before posting an issue, please search the repository for similar ones.
+It might have been solved or reported already.
+>
 > For a defect specific to the MSTest V2 test framework, describe the issue you've observed.

 ## Steps to reproduce
 > What steps can reproduce the defect?
+>
 > Please share the setup, sample project, target platform (desktop, core, uap)

 ## Expected behavior